-The intuition behind Proposition 4 is as follows: a high entry cost discourages borrowers to enter the loan market, and the market becomes less tight.
-So banks provide more favorable terms to attract borrowers and depositors suffer by consuming less.
+The intuition behind Proposition 4 is as follows: a high entry cost discourages borrowers from entering the loan market, and the market becomes less tight.
+So banks post more favorable terms to attract borrowers and depositors suffer by consuming less.
 Under the more favorable terms, borrowers are incentivized to repay their loans rather than default.
-Consequently, the repayment constraint is relaxed, the Hightpledgeability Region expands, and the Low Region contracts.
+Consequently, the repayment constraint is relaxed, the High-pledgeability Region expands, and the Low-Region contracts.

 Table 4 presents the comparative statics in each of the three regions.
-As φ increases, from the perspective of credit market indicators, credit conditions appear to improve,
+As φ increases, from the perspective of credit market indicators, credit conditions appear to improve, reflected in lower interest rates and reduced collateral requirements.
+However, aggregate welfare declines as depositors are worse off by offering more favorable terms to borrowers.